jsdw/slackup/README.md

 # Installation

-This program was build using `Rust 1.43.0`.
+This program was built using `Rust 1.43.0`.
 You can install Rust from `https://rustup.rs/`.

 With Rust installed, run this to compile and install this program: